Sigismund II Augustus: Patronage

 Sigismund Augustus carried on with the development of several royal residencies including Wawel, Vilnius Castle, Niepołomice and the Royal Castle in Warsaw.
 In the 1560s he acquired the Tykocin Castle and rebuilt it in Renaissance style.
 During the reign of Sigismund Augustus the structure served as a royal residence with an impressive treasury and library as well as the main arsenal of the crown.

 Sigismund Augustus was a passionate collector of jewels and gemstones.
 According to nuncio Bernardo Bongiovanni's relation, his collection was cached in 16 chests.
 Among the precious items in his possession was Charles V's ruby of 80,000 scudos' worth, as well as the Emperor's diamond medal with Habsburgs Eagle on one side and two columns with a sign Plus Ultra on the other side.
 In 1571, after the death of his nephew John Sigismund Zápolya, he inherited the Hungarian Crown used by some Hungarian monarchs.
 A Swedish Crown was also made for him.
-The Polish king treated those crowns as a family keepsake, and kept them in a private vault in the Tykocin Castle.
+The Polish king treated those crowns as family keepsakes, and kept them in a private vault in the Tykocin Castle.
 He had also a sultan's sword of 16,000 ducats' worth, 30 precious horse trappings and 20 different private-use armours.
 The king's possession included a rich collection of tapestries (360 pieces), commissioned by him in Brussels in the years 1550–1560.